-An employee’s soft skills can make or break the job performance.
-Technical or “hard” skills are certainly important, but soft skills—those personal characteristics like agreeableness, ability to influence, likeability, and ability to resolve conflict—will determine whether the employee is able to enlist the necessary cooperation and buy in from peers, subordinates, superiors, and even clients and vendors, to do the job well.
+An employee’s soft skills can make or break their job performance, especially in leadership positions.
+Technical or “hard” skills are certainly important, but having good soft skills—those personal characteristics like agreeableness, empathy, the ability to influence and listen, likeability, and the ability to resolve conflict—will determine whether an employee can enlist the necessary cooperation and buy-in from peers, subordinates, superiors, and even clients and vendors, to do their job well.

-So, how can you identify a candidate’s soft skills?
-It’s an unfortunate truth that someone with poor or underdeveloped soft skills can nonetheless harness enough superficial charm to convince a hiring manager he possesses these attributes in spades.
+So, how can you identify a candidate’s soft communication skills?
+Unfortunately, someone with poor or underdeveloped soft skills can harness enough superficial charm to convince a hiring manager they possess these attributes in spades.
 But being able to put on an act in a short interview isn’t the same as using soft skills in the workplace.
 In these cases, the manager might not see the truth until it’s too late.

-I’d add that employers want workers with good communication skills, the ability to work well in a team, good problem-solving skills, good time management and planning skills, the ability to take criticism, and a strong work ethic.
+Apart from the right experience and qualifications, employers want workers with good soft communication skills, the ability to work well in a team, good problem-solving skills, good time management and planning skills, the ability to take criticism, and a strong work ethic.
 Anyone being considered for a people (versus project) management position should also possess coaching, mentoring, and influencing skills.

 When we consider that resumes are usually reviewed for technical skills, correctly discerning your candidate’s soft skills sounds nearly impossible.
 After all, 45-90 minutes (the length of the average job interview) is not a lot of time to gain real insight into a person’s true character.

-Here then, are 10 interview questions to help you make the most of your time (and the candidate’s) and focus on key soft skills in the workplace.
+Here then, are ten soft skills interview questions to help you make the most of your time (and the candidate’s) and focus on key soft skills in the workplace.